hadarshavit/CTRAIN/README.md

 # CTRAIN

-CTRAIN is a unified, modular and comprehensive package for training and evaluating certified training techniques for neural networks.
+CTRAIN is a unified, modular and comprehensive package for certifiably training neural networks and evaluating their robustness.

 ## Overview